12 Best Golf Rangefinders – 2025 Reviews & Buying Guide

 Golfstead is reader-supported.
 When you buy through links on the site, we may earn an affiliate commission at no extra cost to you.
 Our affiliations include, but are not limited to, the eBay Partner Network and Amazon Associates.

-A rangefinder is an extremely useful tool to have on the golf course, both for pros and amateurs.
+Whether you’re a pro or amateur, a rangefinder is an extremely useful tool to have on the golf course.

 By being able to accurately measure the distance to objects such as hazards, greens and pins, you can determine the best club to hit and how full of a swing you should take to get your ball as close to the target as possible.

-Proper use of a golf rangefinder will lead to better distance control, and ultimately, better scores.
+Proper use of a golf rangefinder leads to better distance control, and ultimately, better scores.
 It also makes life easier during your rounds.

 Without a rangefinder, obtaining yardages can be very difficult for the average golfer, and this is why we recommend owning one if you can afford it.